 Sep9

 21:8 A very large crowd spread their cloaks on the road, while others cut branches from the trees and spread them on the road.
 9 The crowds that went ahead of him and those that followed shouted, “Hosanna to the Son of David!”
 “Blessed is he who comes in the name of the Lord!”
-“Hosanna in the highest!”
-(Notice Jesus does not correct these people, He doesn’t say wait, hold on a moment you got it all wrong-(New) (Watch Video https://youtu.be/Cwy9m8XrswQ?si=IZ1O-PwUL75zFVTj (For Complete Expository See Book)
+“Hosanna in the highest!” (joyfully praised God for all the miracles they had seen-(Luke 19:37b) (Notice Jesus does not correct these people, He doesn’t say wait, hold on a moment you got it all wrong-(New) (Watch Video https://youtu.be/Cwy9m8XrswQ?si=IZ1O-PwUL75zFVTj (For Complete Expository See Book)

 Extended Sermons